Before You Begin¶

 Refer to https://docs.docker.com/engine/reference/commandline/run/#set-ulimits-in-container—ulimit for more information on these options.

 If you have nvidia-docker 1.0 installed, you need to remove it and all existing GPU containers.
 Refer to https://github.com/NVIDIA/nvidia-docker/blob/master/README.md for more information.

-Your host environment must have CUDA 9.0 or later drivers installed.
-Driverless AI ships with it’s own CUDA libraries, but the driver must exist in the host environment.
+Driverless AI ships with CUDA 11.2.2 for GPUs, but the driver must exist in the host environment.
+We recommend to have

 The default authentication setting in Driverless AI is “unvalidated.”
 In this case, Driverless AI will accept any login and password combination, it will not validate whether the password is correct for the specified login ID, and it will connect to the system as the user specified in the login ID.
 This is true for all instances, including Cloud, Docker, and native instances.

 We recommend that you configure authentication.
 Driverless AI provides a number of authentication options, including LDAP, PAM, Local, and None.
 Refer to Authentication Methods for information on how to enable a different authentication method.

 Note: Driverless AI is also integrated with IBM Spectrum Conductor and supports authentication from Conductor.
 Contact email@example.com for more information about using IBM Spectrum Conductor authentication.

 Note About the Master Database File¶

 The master.db file keeps track of users to Driverless artifacts in the DAI tmp directory.
 If you are running two versions of Driverless AI, keep in mind that newer versions of the master.db file will not work with older versions of Driverless AI.